cloudavail/codeowners-prototype/README.md

 CODEOWNERS has been configured to restrict updates to the `important_files` directory.

-- You *should* be able to edit the files in `not_important_files` and merge them without any problems
+- You *should* be able to edit the files in `unimportant_files` and merge them without any problems
 - You *should not* be able to merge changes to the `important_files` directory without review/approval from @jepowers